gammapy/gammapy/docs/makers/ring.rst

 Overview
 --------
-This technique is used in classical Cherenkov astronomy for the 2D image computation.
-Details on the ring background method can be found in [Berge2007]_.
+This background estimation technique is used in classical Cherenkov astronomy for 2D image analysis.
+The working principle is illustrated in `Fig. 1 <figure_ring_background>`_.
+For any given pixel in a counts map the off counts are estimate from a ring centered on the test position with a given fixed radius and width.
+To improve the estimate, regions with known gamma-ray emission are excluded from measuring the off events.
+A variation of this methods is given by the "adaptive" ring.
+In some regions (e.g. in the Galactic plane) a lot of gamma-ray emission has to be excluded and there are not many regions left to estimate the background from.
+To improve the off statistics in this case, the ring is adaptively enlarged to achieve a defined minimal background efficiency ratio (see :ref:`stats_notation`_).
+More details on the ring background method can be found in [Berge2007]_.

+.. _figure_ring_background:

 .. figure:: ../_static/hgps_map_background_estimation.png
     :width: 50%

-    Illustration of the ring background estimation method, taken from [Abdalla2018]_.
+    Fig.1, Illustration of the ring background estimation method, taken from [Abdalla2018]_.

 To include the classical ring background estimation into a data reduction chain, Gammapy provides the `RingBackgroundMaker` and `AdaptiveRingBackgroundMaker`